divyansh-1503/divyansh-1503/README.md

 <h3 align="left">👩‍💻 About Me</h3>

-<p align="left">I'm Divyansh Bhola, a software enthusiast dedicated to learn and grow.<br><br>- 🔭 I’m currently working on my skills in Data Structures and Algorithms.
+<p align="left">I'm Divyansh Bhola, a software enthusiast dedicated to learn and grow.<br><br>
+- 🔭 I’m currently working on my skills in Data Structures and Algorithms.<br>
-- 🌱 I’m currently learning to solve real world problems with the help of my coding skills.
+- 🌱 I’m currently learning to solve real world problems with the help of my coding skills.<br>
 - ⚡ In my free time, I like to explore new technologies and work on personal projects.</p>

 ---